recp/cglm/docs/source/opt.rst

 Alignment Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As default, cglm requires types to be aligned.
-Alignment requirements:
+By default, **cglm** requires types to be aligned with specific byte requirements:

-vec3:   8 byte
+- vec3: 8 bytes
-vec4:   16 byte
+- vec4: 16 bytes
-mat4:   16 byte
+- mat4: 16 bytes (32 on AVX)
-versor: 16 byte
+- versor: 16 bytes

-By starting **v0.4.5** cglm provides an option to disable alignment requirement.
-To enable this option define **CGLM_ALL_UNALIGNED** macro before all headers.
-You can define it in Xcode, Visual Studio (or other IDEs) or you can also prefer
-to define it in build system.
-If you use pre-compiled versions then you
-have to compile cglm with **CGLM_ALL_UNALIGNED** macro.

-**VERY VERY IMPORTANT:** If you use cglm in multiple projects and
- those projects are depends on each other, then

- | *ALWAYS* or *NEVER USE* **CGLM_ALL_UNALIGNED** macro in linked projects

- if you do not know what you are doing.
-Because a cglm header included
- via 'project A' may force types to be aligned and another cglm header
- included via 'project B' may not require alignment.
-In this case
- cglm functions will read from and write to **INVALID MEMORY LOCATIONSNs**.

- ALWAYS USE SAME CONFIGURATION / OPTION for **cglm** if you have multiple projects.

- For instance if you set CGLM_ALL_UNALIGNED in a project then set it in other projects too
+Starting with **v0.4.5**, **cglm** offers an option to relax these alignment requirements.
+To use this option, define the **CGLM_ALL_UNALIGNED** macro before including any headers.
+This definition can be made within Xcode, Visual Studio, other IDEs, or directly in your build system.
+If using pre-compiled versions of **cglm**, you'll need to compile them with the **CGLM_ALL_UNALIGNED** macro.

+**❗️NOTE:❗️** If you're using **cglm** across multiple interdependent projects:

+- Always or never use the **CGLM_ALL_UNALIGNED** macro in all linked projects to avoid configuration conflicts.
+A **cglm** header from one project could require alignment, while a header from another might not, leading to **cglm** functions accessing invalid memory locations.

+- **Key Point:** Maintain the same **cglm** configuration across all your projects.
+For example, if you activate **CGLM_ALL_UNALIGNED** in one project, ensure it's set in the others too.

+**❗️NOTE:❗️**

+While **CGLM_ALL_UNALIGNED** allows for flexibility in alignment, it doesn't override C's fundamental alignment rules.
+For example, an array like *vec4* decays to a pointer (float*) in functions, which must adhere to the alignment requirements of a float pointer (4 bytes).
+This adherence is crucial because **cglm** directly dereferences these pointers instead of copying data, and failing to meet alignment requirements can lead to unpredictable errors, such as crashes.

+You can use `CGLM_ALIGN` and `CGLM_ALIGN_MAT` macros for aligning local variables or struct members.
+However, when dealing with dynamic memory allocation or custom memory locations, you'll need to ensure alignment requirements are met appropriately for those cases

 Clipspace Option[s]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~